DBM-MCF/efficientv2-unet/README.md

 ## NOTES:

+### Data preparation:
+The raw images and corresponding masks, should be in separate folderes, and the file names must be the same.

+Running the predict function, will split the images into train, validation, and test sets (default is 70%, 15%, 15%, respectively).
+Eventually, the input images will be tiled (with no overlap) for training purposes (except the test images).

 ### DataGeneration for training:
 There is a resolution parameter for the data generator, usually at 1.
 But it will generate in addition crops for training